microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 ### Prefer to release new components straight into react-components beta

-This RFC argues that having a predictable dependency tree is during subsequent installs is more important than managing expectations for new components with `alpha` and `beta` release phases. `beta` does not guarantee that APIs won't break, especially when a component has not even been used in any realistic scenario by partners.
+This RFC argues that having a predictable dependency tree during subsequent installs is more important than managing expectations for new components with `alpha` and `beta` release phases. `beta` does not guarantee that APIs won't break, especially when a component has not even been used in any realistic scenario by partners.